pkolios/mackerel/docs/content/index.md

 ```
 .
-├── .mackerelconfig  # The configuration file of this site
+├── mackerelconfig.toml  # The configuration file of this site
 ├── content  # The site's content
 └── template  # The site's template
 ```

-You can have a look at the generated `.mackerelconfig` file and `content` directory and alter them to your liking.
+You can have a look at the generated `mackerelconfig.toml` file and `content` directory and alter them to your liking.
 For further documentation regarding the template development see the Template development section.

 ### Build your site